ictinnovations/ictfax/INSTALL.md

 2. Add gateway / trunk for outgoing fax at "ICTCore System" => "Provider Trunks"
 3. Currently, in ICTFAX3.0 only one gateway/trunk will be used for calling.
 Currently routing is not supported.
 4. Register (Sign up) a new user by registering from http://DOMAIN.COM/ictfax/?q=user/register.
 Directly adding user from admin=>people is not supported.
 Once user is registered, it is blocked by default.
 Login in as admin and Activate it from admin=>People.
 (Sign up process can be changed from admin => configuration => Account settings.
-5. Create VoIP account for newly created user at "ICTPBX System" => "Account Management".
-This will also enable the user.
-6. Logout
+5. Logout
-7. Login as newly created user
+6. Login as newly created user
-8. Send new fax via "FAX Account" => "Fax Outbox" => ""Create New FAX" or via email2fax
+7. Send new fax via "FAX Account" => "Fax Outbox" => ""Create New FAX" or via email2fax
-9. From user registration email address send an email with following values
+8. From user registration email address send an email with following values

 * To: faxnumber@FAX_DOMAIN.COM
 * Subject: Anything